selkurdy/WellTDFunctions/README.md

 # WellTDFunctions
 Compute Time-Depth functions to be later used for depth conversion by mapping function coefficients

+*Please read the welltdf.md file for usage details*